sagawatatsuya/ReactionT5v2/README.md

     --output_dir='output'
 ```

-# Retrain ReactionT5
+# Reaction Pre-training
-If you want to retrain ReactionT5 from CompoundT5, you can do so by running the following command.
-This will train ReactionT5 on the Open Reaction Database (ORD) dataset.
+If you want to retrain ReactionT5 from CompoundT5 (reaction pre-training), you can do so by running the following commands.
+These will train ReactionT5 on the Open Reaction Database (ORD) dataset.

 ### Task: Forward
 ```